Scaling Customer Success

 The final factor in account segmentation and prioritization is being able to identify which customers are at risk of churning.
 Your team should consider creating a customer health score to highlight which accounts have exhibited troubling behavior that would make them a good candidate for a personalized outreach campaign.
 A lot of great tools that can help with customer segmentation and outreach include a score on how healthy an overall account is.
 If your team has done a good job of focusing on partnering with (nearly) all customers on at least one key initiative every quarter, then they should have an ongoing pulse on which customers might be experiencing issues or not fully realizing the value of your products.
 Not every customer is a good fit, but creating an environment where you can keep your target customers is critical to driving real, ongoing, and scalable customer success.

-How many accounts do your CSMs manage and how do they ensure a high quality customer experience at scale?
+How many accounts do your CSMs manage and how do they ensure a high quality customer experience — how are you scaling Customer Success?